DeepVARwT: Deep Learning for a VAR Model with Trend: Model fitting and prediction

-as partial autocorrelation matrices \citep{ansley1986note}. \item \textbf{Causal VAR coefficient generation.} The \cite{ansley1986note} algorithm maps the partial autocorrelation matrices $\{P_{j}\}$ into the coefficient matrices $\{A_{s, i}\}$ and $\{A_{s, i}^{*}\}$ for forward and backward predictions using $s$ past/future values, with prediction error variance-covariance matrices $\Sigma_{s}$ and $\Sigma_{s}^{*}$ respectively.
+as partial autocorrelation matrices \citep{ansley1986note}. \item \textbf{Causal VAR coefficient generation.} The partial autocorrelation matrices $\{P_{j}\}$ are mapped into the coefficient matrices $\{A_{si}\}$ and $\{A_{si}^{*}\}$ for forward and backward predictions using $s$ past/future values, with prediction error variance-covariance matrices $\Sigma_{s}$ and $\Sigma_{s}^{*}$ respectively.
+The answers for $s=p$ are used to calculate ${A}_{1},...,{A}_{p}$.